-Backpressure routing and scheduling has emerged from the pioneering work in [1], [2], which showed that, in wireless networks where nodes route packets and make scheduling decisions based on queue backlog differences, one can stabilize queues for any feasible traffic.
+B ACKPRESSURE routing and scheduling has emerged from the pioneering work in [1] and [2], which showed that, in wireless networks, one can stabilize queues for any feasible traffic by making routing and scheduling decisions based on queue backlog differences.
 Moreover, it has been shown that backpressure can be combined with flow control to provide utility-optimal operation guarantee [3].

-The strengths of these techniques have recently increased the interest on practical implementation of backpressure in wireless networks, some of which are summarized in Section VI.
-However, the practical implementation of backpressure imposes several challenges mainly due to the joint nature of the routing and scheduling, which is the focus of this paper.
+The strengths of these techniques have recently increased the interest in practical implementation of backpressure in wireless networks, some of which are summarized in Section VI.
+However, the practical implementation of backpressure imposes sev-